Appalachian State vs. UL Monroe College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Appalachian State Mountaineers vs. UL Monroe Warhawks college football matchup on October 30, 2021.

-The Appalachian State Mountaineers (5-2, 0-0 Sun Belt) are 27.5-point favorites when they host the UL Monroe Warhawks (4-3, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 30, 2021 at Kidd Brewer Stadium.
-The total has been set at 58 points for this matchup.
+Oddsmakers massively favor the Appalachian State Mountaineers (5-2, 0-0 Sun Belt) when they host the UL Monroe Warhawks (4-3, 0-0 Sun Belt) on Saturday, October 30, 2021 in a matchup between Sun Belt opponents at Kidd Brewer Stadium.
+Appalachian State is favored by 27 points.
+The over/under is set at 57.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .